-The tour begins with a visit to the Milodon Cave, a natural monument located on Benitez Hill, 25 kilometers from Puerto Natales.
-We drive for 17 km along Route 9, commonly called Natales-Bories, until we reach Miledón-Cerro Castillo.
-From this point we drive on gravel and end up in the parking lot of the Natural Monument.
+The tour begins with a visit to the Milodon Cave, a natural monument located on Benitez Hill, 15 miles from Puerto Natales.
+You'll drive for 10 miles along Route 9, commonly called 'Natales-Bories', until you reach Miledón-Cerro Castillo.
+From this point you'll drive on gravel until you reach the Cueva del Milodón Natural Monument.

-On the site we have to walk for half an hour to go into the cave and observe the stalactites, places where the remains and a replica of Milodon were found.
-It is possible to admire the vegetation around the area, a landscape that is somewhere between steppe and forest, and observe typical trees like Ñire or shrubs such as Calafate or Romerillo
+At the site you'll have to walk for about a half an hour in the the cave to observe the stalactites and the places where the animal remains were found.
+You'll also see a replica of the mylodon.
+Be sure to admire the vegetation around the area, a unique landscape that is somewhere between steppe and forest, and observe typical trees such as the Ñire and shrubs such as the Calafate and Romerillo.